California Residential

 limited unless the parties reach agreement.

-Regardless of whether it is obtained by
+Regardless of whether it is obtained by way

-agreement, we always recommend that the
+we always recommend that the landlord

-landlord obtain, at minimum, a judgment for
+obtain, at minimum, a judgment for

 possession of the property, except in the